derkalle4/python3-idotmatrix-client/README.md

 ```sh
 ./run_in_venv.sh <YOUR_COMMAND_LINE_ARGUMENTS>
 ```

-If you do not use a virtual environment the command will look like this:
+If you have manually opened the virtual environment, or are not using a virtual environment, the same can be accomplished with the following:

 ```sh
 python3 .\app.py <YOUR_COMMAND_LINE_ARGUMENTS>